Funkez123/divergence-meter-clock/README.md

 Clock.ino contains the Code to display the currect time of the DS3231 Module !To set the time refer to the ds3231 library and upload the "DS3231_set.ino" Code while following it's instructions!

+Two-Extra LED's are optional but switch randomly every 24h (at 00:00) -> show Alpha/Beta-timeline

 Feel free to modify/use the code as you like